 5.5 In case of the situation as mentioned under article 5.4 the applicant will be notified in writing that he has the opportunity to complete and/or improve the information and resubmit this within a term of 30 days after the date noted in the written notification.

 5.6 When, after completion and/or improvement, the provided information still does not meet the criteria as specified in this article/or is incomplete, the application will be deemed inadmissible.
 The applicant will be informed of this, and retains the right to complete his application.
-In this case the foundation can charge extra costs.
+In this case the institute can charge extra costs.

 5.7 In the case of the deliberate providing of false data the board will decide the application to be inadmissible.
 The applicant and the Committee will be notified of this in writing.
-The applicant can file an appeal to this decision with the secretary of the foundation within 14 days of the date noted on the written notification.
+The applicant can file an appeal to this decision with the secretary of the institute within 14 days of the date noted on the written notification.
 The appeal will be handled by the Committee.
 If the Committee rejects the appeal, no application of the applicant will be taken into consideration for the next 10 years, starting from the date of the decision by the Committee.

-5.8 When an application is made by an applicant for who has been proven, respectively, is proved, to have used the quality mark unjustly, then that application will not be treated for a period of 3 years, starting from date the Corporate Governance Foundation received the application.
+5.8 When an application is made by an applicant for who has been proven, respectively, is proved, to have used the quality mark unjustly, then that application will not be treated for a period of 3 years, starting from date the Corporate Governance Institute received the application.
 In this case, articles 5.7 and 7.9 will apply.

 6. Acceptance of the certificate